How do I discover accounts to follow on Mastodon and the Fediverse?

 Can I use negative operators to exclude certain kinds of posts?

 Yes.
-Just add a – (minus sign) before the term, for example to exclude posts with polls from results you would include the operator -has:poll
+Just add a minus sign before the term, for example to exclude posts with polls from results you would include the operator -has:poll

-Click this link to find out how to opt in to being in full text search results.
+If you want your public posts to appear in keyword searches as well as hashtag searches, click this link to find out how to opt in to being in full text search results.

 Even when I search for stuff, there’s never anything I want!